attarkousar/ESP2Cloud/README.md

 ### 1. 🧠 Prerequisites

-* ESP32 with MicroPython firmware
+- ESP32 with MicroPython firmware
-* Laptop with Python 3.x
+- Laptop with Python 3.x installed
-* AWS IoT Core set up with:
+- AWS IoT Core set up with:

-  * Thing, certificates, policy
+  - IoT Thing, certificate, and policy
-  * Rule to forward MQTT to Timestream
+  - IoT Rule to forward MQTT data to Timestream
-* Grafana (hosted or local)
+- AWS Timestream database and table
-* Timestream database and table
+- Grafana (hosted or local setup)

 ---